Sharon Carr

-Sharon Louise Carr (born 1979), also known as "The Devil's Daughter", is a Belizean woman who, in June 1992, aged 12, murdered 18-year-old Katie Rackliff at random as the latter walked home from a nightclub in Camberley, Surrey, England.
+Sharon Louise Carr (born 1979), also known as "The Devil's Daughter", is a Belizean woman who, in June 1992, aged 12, murdered 18-year-old Katie Rackliff at random as the latter shared a taxi from a nightclub in Camberley, Surrey, England.

 The murder initially went unsolved until June 1994, when Carr attacked and stabbed another pupil at Collingwood College Comprehensive School for no apparent reason and then repeatedly boasted about the murder of Rackliff to friends and family and in her diary entries made in prison.
-She was convicted of the murder in 1997, attracting much media interest due to her young age and the brutality of the killing.
-She was ordered to serve at least 14 years’ imprisonment but has remained imprisoned long after this minimum tariff expired due to her disruptive behaviour in prison.
-A restricted Status prisoner, she has continued to regularly attack and attempt to kill staff members and fellow inmates and has regularly expressed her desire to kill others.
-In September 2022, it was reported that her case would again go before a parole board.
+She was convicted of the murder in 1997, attracting much media interest owing to her young age and the brutality of the killing.
+She was ordered to serve at least 14 years' imprisonment but has remained imprisoned long after this minimum tariff expired owing to her disruptive behaviour in prison.
+A restricted status prisoner, she has continued regularly to attack and attempt to kill staff members and fellow inmates and has regularly expressed her desire to kill others.

 Background

 Carr was born in Belize on 21 December 1979 and was brought up by her mother and stepfather.
 She was one of four children and grew up in great poverty.
 She never knew her biological father.
 After moving to England in 1986, the family settled in Camberley, Surrey.
-Her parents' marriage soon ended following a serious domestic violence incident in which Sharon's mother poured boiling fat over Sharon's stepfather.
-The incident caused the couple to be hospitalised with burns, and Sharon's mother was charged with assault.
+Her parents' marriage soon ended following a serious domestic violence incident in which Carr's mother poured boiling fat over her stepfather.
+The incident caused the couple to be hospitalised with burns, and Carr's mother was charged with assault.

-At school, Sharon was initially described as polite and helpful by teachers.
+At school, Carr was initially described as polite and helpful by teachers.
 Friends said that she was a sociable girl who preferred the company of older boys and that she occasionally showed flashes of aggression.
 Later, she became much more badly behaved, becoming disruptive and attention-seeking, and she had problems relating to authority.
 In 1990, her headteacher at Cordwallis Junior School in Camberley contacted social services over her behaviour.
-Sharon was briefly put into foster care, but she returned home after only one month away.
+Sharon was briefly put into foster care, but she returned home after only one month.
 By the time she started secondary school, her mother had a new partner who already had two daughters.